 Related: Art & Science: Experiment with Watercolor Resist

-Magnetic Fishing Game: Cool Science for Kids
+Magnetic Fishing Game: Cool Science for Kids!

-We would spend hours trying to catch things and test what was magnetic and what was not magnetic.
+Fishing with a magnet is an activity I fondly remember doing in buckets and bathtubs with my brothers as a child.
+We would spend hours trying to catch things and testing what was magnetic and what was not.
 Imagine my surprise when my daughter started doing the same thing on her own!

-This was the first time I tried this magnet fishing game with my daughter.
-At first, she was completely amused with magnetic fishing for washers, nuts, and bolts.
+The photos included in this tutorial share the first time I tried this magnet fishing game with my daughter.
+At first, she was thoroughly amused with magnetic fishing for washers, nuts, and bolts.
+Then she began doing the same things my brothers and I did as kids.

-She wanted to experiment and test for magnetism just like my brothers, and I did as children.
+She started running around our yard, asking if she could throw all sorts of other stuff into the bucket.
+After starting with the magnetic objects I put in the bin, she wanted to experiment and test for magnetism, just like my brothers and I did as children.
 So, of course, I followed her lead and joined in on the fun.

 Related: Rainbow Rainy Day Art